Hydrogen atom as a nonlinear oscillator under circularly polarized light: epicyclical electron orbits: Significance

+Unlike the Lorentz oscillator model that yields only one resonant frequency $\omega = \omega_0$, our oscillator model of the atom yielded three resonant frequencies: $\omega = \{1, \omega_0, 2\omega_0\}$.
+These frequencies correspond the three Copernican harmonics: eccentric, deferent, and epicycle.
+As $\omega \rightarrow \omega_0$, the orbit becomes discontinuous and divergent.
+On the other hand, as $\omega \rightarrow \{0, 2\omega_0\}$, the orbit becomes continuous and non-divergent, because the divergent terms in the $\hat c$ coefficients cancel out those in the $\hat b$ coefficients.

+We showed that for light-to-atom frequency ratios satisfying $\omega/\omega_0 \neq 1$, we can plot the new orbit of the hydrogen electron from its initial circular orbit when the light is switched on, since the $x$ and $y$ positions of the electron are explicitly expressed in terms of cosine and sine functions of light's electric field amplitude $|\hat a|$, angular frequency $\omega$, rotational phase $\delta$ and of the electron's unperturbed orbital radius $|\hat r_0|$, orbital angular frequency $\omega_0$, and orbital phase $\phi_0$.
+These analytical expressions for the plots of the electron orbits allow us to use simple plotting software (e.g., Google Sheets 2026-04-06 for the tables of orbit coefficients and Tikz 2023-01-15 v3.1.10 for the plots of orbits.) for different values of time $t$ instead of using complicated numerical algorithms that require the time step $\Delta t$ to be as small as possible.

-Similarly, unlike the Bohr-Sommerfeld planetary model of the atom, we do not assume that the atom only absorbs radiation in quantized or discrete frequency values.
-Instead, we assume that the atom can absorb radiation at any frequency, though the atom resonates only at certain discrete frequencies.
-Also, there are no quantum jumps in our model, i.e., the electron changes the radius of its orbit at infinitesimally small time.
-Instead, we assume that the electron's position and velocity are continuous just before and just after the circularly polarized light is switched on.
-If we can remove the divergence of the orbits at the resonant frequencies through the addition of damping terms and/or higher-ordered perturbation terms, the apparent change in the radius of the orbit at resonant frequencies in the Bohr-Sommerfeld model may be explained by the change in the average distance of the electron from the proton as the electron changes its orbit from circular to approximately Keplerian elliptical orbit, which may be expressed as a sum of different harmonics of the unperturbed wave function $\hat\psi_0 = e^{\hat\imath\omega_0 t}$.
+Moreover, unlike the Bohr--Sommerfeld planetary model of the atom, we did not assume that the atom only absorbs radiation in quantized or discrete frequency values.
+Instead, we assumed that the atom can absorb radiation at any frequency.
+There are no quantum jumps in our model, i.e., the electron changes the radius of its orbit at infinitesimally small time.
+Instead, we assumed that the electron's position and velocity are continuous just before and just after the circularly polarized light is switched on at time $t = 0$.
+It is only when the light is switched on when the electron changes its orbit from circular to a sum of different circular orbits at different frequencies.

-Finally, the use of perturbation theory and exponential Fourier series methods may be applied to a diverse set of many-body problems: (1) rotational-vibrational modes of oscillations of planar molecules, (2) the orbits of celestial bodies around Lagrange points (e.g. Trojan asteroids), (3) the discrete gap structure in Saturn's rings, (4) the discrete orbits of planets in Bode's law, and (5) the motion of the moon.
-These methods may also be applied to other problems involving orbits of charges in electromagnetic fields: (1) gyroscopic motion of charges around the earth's dipole field during geomagnetic storms, (2) motion of electrons in Stark and Zeeman effect, and (3) the refractive index of polarized radio waves in magnetized ionosheric plasma.